-NFPCC recommended, and after evaluation and discussion the AR Compensation Committee approved, a peer group for use in determining compensation for 2021 of onshore publicly traded oil and gas companies that are reasonably similar to Antero Resources in terms of size and operations.
-Because aggregate total compensation for our Named Executive Officers is set jointly by both the Compensation Committee and the AR Compensation Committee, a single peer group is used for this joint analysis.
+NFPCC recommended and approved a peer group for use in determining compensation for 2022 of onshore publicly traded oil and gas companies that are reasonably similar to Antero Resources in terms of size and operations.
+Further, we believe these companies are properly aligned with Antero Resources across financial metrics such as revenue, market capitalization, and enterprise value, complexity and geography of operations.
+Because aggregate total cash compensation for our Named Executive Officers is set by both the Compensation Committee and the AR Compensation Committee, a single peer group is used for this joint analysis.
 Over two-thirds of the compensation our Named Executive Officers receives is for services provided to Antero Resources.
 As a result, a peer group composed of peer companies of Antero Resources, rather than a peer group composed of our peer companies, is used to establish total target compensation for our Named Executive Officers.
-The peer group was modified in 2021 to remove each of: Parsley Energy, Inc., which was acquired by Pioneer Natural Resources Company on October 19, 2020; WPX Energy, Inc., which merged with Devon Energy on January 7, 2021; Chesapeake Energy Corporation, which filed for bankruptcy on June 28, 2020; Gulfport Energy Corporation, which filed for bankruptcy on November 13, 2020; Noble Energy, Inc., which was acquired by Chevron Corporation on October 5, 2020, and Oasis Petroleum, Inc., which had lower revenue and market capitalization metrics than us.
-The following companies were added to the 2021 peer group because they met a majority of the screening metrics, including key items such as revenue level, market capitalization and enterprise value: Ovintiv Inc., PDC Energy, Inc., Matador Resources Companies as the "Peer Group":
+We refer to the following ten companies as the "Peer Group":

-2021 APPROVED PEER GROUP
+2022 APPROVED PEER GROUP

 Company Ticker

-Cabot Oil and Gas Corporation COG

-Cimarex Energy Co.
-XEC
+APA Corp.
+APA

+Coterra Energy Inc. CTRA

 CNX Resources Corporation CNX

 Continental Resources, Inc. CLR

 Devon Energy Corporation DVN

+Diamondback Energy Inc. FANG

 EQT Corporation EQT

-Matador Resources MTDR

 Ovintiv Inc. OVV

-PDC Energy, Inc. PDCE

-QEP Resources, Inc. QEP RRC

 Range Resources Corporation RRC

-SM Energy Company SM

 Southwestern Energy Company SWN

-Whiting Petroleum Corporation WLL